SHS placement fiasco: Open letter to the Minister of Education – Part 2

 I tried explaining something to Sammy but he would not let me talk.
 He kept rambling “I’m in a meeting, I’m in a meeting, I’m in a meeting.”
-He hanged up on me.
+He hanged up.
 I checked my WhatsApp.
 He had sent a voice message.
 I listened to the voice message.
 As always, he kept rambling in the voice message:

 He continued rambling in the voice message, claiming to be pure and holy, and perhaps could even have a DNA traceable to Elija, Elisha, Moses, Peter (the Rock), or even the resurrected Christ Himself!

-May I please digress a little and write about the inefficiencies in our system, which have partly contributed to my daughter not getting her second choice School Methodist Girls.
+May I please digress a little and write about the inefficiencies in our system, which has partly contributed to my daughter not getting her second choice School Methodist Girls.

-When we got to Mamfi, I saw the signpost for Methodist Girls.
-I began lamenting to an elderly woman sitting next to my daughter.
-I told her that this computer placement system is not helping us at all.
-If my daughter didn’t pass for her first choice school, at least she qualified for her second choice.
-So why not give her the second choice, but rather a school did not even choose at all and knows nothing about.

 The journey from Adukrom back to Accra had been like a funeral procession for my daughter.
 She would not eat.

 Back from Adukrom, I waited all day to hear from Sammy.
 My head won’t stop aching.
 I took painkillers morning, afternoon and evening.
 It is over a year ago when I last took a painkiller for a headache.
 Sammy!
 Sammy!!
 Sammy!!!
 But Sammy never called or even sent a message to tell me what had happened.
-Maybe 1 pm would never come again because of Sammy!
+Maybe 1pm would never come again because of Sammy!
 At 23:55 in the night I started calling Sammy.
-As he was not picking up my calls, I started sending him messages and write-ups.
+As he was not picking my calls, I started sending him messages and write ups:

-Hello Mr. Sam, I’ve been calling you since 23:55.
-It’s half past midnight now.
-Granted or giving the will, I’ll be calling you till daybreak...

 Mr Sam, may I please put it to you that you now owe me Ghc 6,000 since the service I paid you to render to me then is now costing twice the amount I paid?
 Mr Sam, you have said it countless times yourself.
 That the price doubles after the placement is out.
 The justification for you driving me crazy to go all out to cough the money to you.
 Mr Sam, after reading my message this morning, you called and told me that, “if by 1pm my thing is not done, then my money would be sent to me.”

-At about 2:30AM, Sammy turned off his phone.
+About 2:30AM, Sammy turned off his phone.
 I waited all morning hoping Sammy would return my numerous calls or send me a message.
 But nothing.
 Sammy didn’t give a damn about me and my daughter.
 I thought about Sammy, and how often he mentions God.
-A few times I called, he was in Church.
+Few times I called, he was in Church.
 Indeed, God is too merciful.

-At 2 pm, I left home for Achimota Police Station to look for Sammy’s wife, if truly his wife is a Police Officer.
+At 2pm, I left home for Achimota Police Station to look for Sammy’s wife, if truly his wife is a Police Officer.
 Low and behold, I met Sammy’s wife at the Police Station.
 I narrated my encounter with her husband to her.
 The wife attempted calling her husband but could not reach him.
-She right away transferred an amount of Ghc 3,030 from her bank account to my Mobile Money account.
+She right away transferred an amount of Ghc 3,030 from her bank account unto my Mobile Money account.

 The wife called Sammy again and got him.
 She then told the husband that I had come to the Police Station to lodge an official complaint against him.
 Sammy wanted to speak with me on the wife’s phone, but she told him I had left.